opencontrol/compliance-masonry/docs/development.md

     go get github.com/LK4D4/vndr
     ```

-1. Update dependencies by running the `vndr` tool in the project.
+1. When needed, update dependencies by running the `vndr` tool in the project.

    ```sh
    vndr